-When a television actress becomes pregnant in real-life, it can affect her character's storyline.
-Several famous ladies have had their pregnancies written into the plot of their sitcoms or dramas.
+When a television actress becomes pregnant in real life, it can affect her character's storyline.
+Sometimes the show's staff tries to cover for the pregnancy in an unconvincing way, but several famous ladies have had their pregnancies written into the plots of their sitcoms or dramas.
 One famous actress has tried everything with her three pregnancies including missing episodes, using strategically placed props, and adjusting her character's storyline.

-This list of actresses whose pregnancies became storylines has been loosely ranked by fame and popularity.
+This list of actresses whose pregnancies became storylines is loosely ranked by fame and popularity.
 Who is the most famous actress whose pregnancy became a storyline?
 Jennifer Garner tops our list.
-Garner filmed "Alias" during her 2005 pregnancy, which was written into the script.
-Lisa Kudrow filmed "Friends" during her pregnancy in 1998.
+Garner filmed Alias during her 2005 pregnancy, which was written into the script.
+Lisa Kudrow filmed Friends during her pregnancy in 1998.
 Writers developed a storyline in which her character, Phoebe, acted as a surrogate for her brother's triplets.
-Kudrow could not fly to London for the season four finale (Ross's wedding) because of her real-life pregnancy.
+Kudrow could not fly to London for the Season 4 finale (Ross's wedding) because of her real-life pregnancy.

 The event (in real life and on the show) was one of the most publicized births in TV history.
 The (real) baby was on the cover of the very first issue of TV Guide in April 1953.

 Bones writers created a pregnancy storyline for Temperance Brennan when Emily Deschanel was pregnant with her first child in 2011.
 She said of the experience, "I'll experience something in an episode, and I'm shocked because it's exactly what I'm going through."